Insper/open-dev/docs/aulas/11-contribuicoes-externas/slides.md

 ---

-# 8. GET A FRESH VIEW
+# 8. Get a fresh view

 ## Empacou?